OpenFactoryTwin/ofact/README.md

 ---

 ## Notice
-This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The documentation part of this work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode) while the software part is licensed under Apache 2.0.